 Like any lawsuit, you have to file a complaint that tells the court:

 - why you're suing them and

 - what you're asking the court to do

 What does that look like in practice?

 There's no one way it has to look.
 So long as your complaint meets the minimum requirements and follows the courts' rules, you'll be fine.

 That said, it's always helpful to have an example to help get you started.

-This is a sample complaint (with stylistic changes) from an actual case where the court applied the Brunner test and determined the debtor had an undue hardship.
+Also, here's an actual court order from a successful student loan bankruptcy case where the court applied the Brunner test and determined the debtor had an undue hardship.